ironcore-dev/ironcore/docs/api-reference/storage.md

 </em>
 </td>
 <td>
-<p>SecretRef references the Secret containing the encryption key to encrypt a Volume.</p>
+<p>SecretRef references the Secret containing the encryption key to encrypt a Volume.
+This secret is created by user with encryptionKey as Key and base64 encoded 256-bit encryption key as Value.</p>
 </td>
 </tr>
 </tbody>